Frances Claire Chenevix-Trench1

 Consanguinity Index=0.05%

 Major John Edward Seymour was born on 18 October 1915.1 He was the son of Major Sir Edward Seymour and Lady Blanche Frances Conyngham.1 He married Elizabeth Norah Brand, daughter of Admiral Hon.
-Sir Hubert George Brand and Norah Conyngham Greene, on 17 August 1940.1 He died on 16 March 1972 at age 56 at South Africa.1
+Sir Hubert George Brand and Norah Conyngham Greene, on 17 August 1940.1 He died on 16 March 1972 at age 56 at South AfricaG.1

-Major John Edward Seymour was educated at Eton College, Eton, Berkshire, England.1 He fought in the Second World War, where he was wounded.1 He gained the rank of Major in the service of the Grenadier Guards.1 He was Aide-de-Camp to the Governor of Bengal between 1941 and 1942.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of Major in the Grenadier Guards.1 He fought in the Second World War, where he was wounded.1 He was Aide-de-Camp to the Governor of Bengal between 1941 and 1942.1

 Children of Major John Edward Seymour and Elizabeth Norah Brand